Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Computational methodology

-For the impact of a single droplet falling onto a smooth solid surface we compare our simulations to experimental data from \citet{Lim2008}, who examined droplets with in-flight diameter $D_0=48.1$\,\si{\micro\meter} hitting a smooth surface at speed $u=1.8$\,\si{\meter\per\second} corresponding to a Reynolds number $Re = uD_0/\nu=107$, Weber number $We = \rho u^2D_0/\gamma= 2.59$, and Ohnesorge number $Oh = \sqrt{We}/Re=0.015$, where $\gamma$ is the surface tension.
-The advancing and receding contact angles were reported to be $\theta_A=91^\circ$ and $\theta_R=32^\circ$ respectively.
-The normalised spreading diameter of the droplet $D_s/D_0$ and height $H_s/D_0$ were tracked over time. \cites{Lim2008} data are compared with an equivalent simulation in figure \ref{LimEtAlComparison}.
-Good agreement can be seen between the simulations and both sets of experimental data; oscillations in height agree well in terms of magnitude and frequency, while the growth and final diameter agrees, with some small variation in experimental data due to experimental noise.
+For the impact of a single droplet falling onto a smooth solid surface we compare our simulations with experimental data from \citet{Lim2008}, who examined droplets with in-flight diameter $D_0=48.1$\,\si{\micro\meter} hitting a smooth surface at speed $u=1.9$\,\si{\meter\per\second} corresponding to a Reynolds number $Re = uD_0/\nu=107$, Weber number $We = \rho u^2D_0/\gamma= 2.4$ and Ohnesorge number $Oh = \sqrt{We}/Re=0.015$, where $\gamma$ is the surface tension.
+The advancing and receding contact angles were reported to be $\theta_A=60^\circ$ and $\theta_R=40^\circ$ respectively.
+The normalised spreading diameter of the droplet $D_s/D_0$ and height $H_s/D_0$ were tracked over time. \cites{Lim2008} data are compared with equivalent simulations in figure \ref{LimEtAlComparison}.
+To give an indication of the sensitivity of the simulations to the resolution of the lattice, several different lattices were tested, with the resolution expressed in terms of the number of cells per initial droplet radius.
+Note that in the lattice Boltzmann method, testing the sensitivity to lattice resolution is not as straightforward as for direct discretisations of the Navier-Stokes equations, since the lattice discretises both coordinate space and the molecular velocity space.
+Hence modifications of the lattice node spacing require adjustments of other parameters to ensure that the same physical system is being simulated.

+In general terms, good agreement is achieved between the simulations and both sets of experimental data as the lattice resolution increases; oscillations in height agree well particularly for the first few periods, while the spreading rate and final diameter are close, with some small variation in experimental data due to experimental noise.
+There is still some sensitivity in the time scales of the simulations using different lattices, which becomes more evident at later times, but the same equilibrium state is reached in each case.
+In the non-axisymmetric simulations presented in \S\ref{s:mainresults}, the finest resolution was used and, for a random sample of the conditions considered, simulations were repeated with the other lattice resolutions.
+The same equilibrium shapes were obtained with each lattice.